raymondbutcher/pretf/docs/tutorial/terraform-variables.md

 ## Terraform variables

-Terraform variables can be accessed using the `var` argument passed into `pretf_blocks()` functions.
-Let's use them instead of hardcoding the values:
+Terraform variables can be accessed in Pretf by adding a `var` argument to the `pretf_blocks()` function.
+Pretf will see this argument in the function signature and pass in a variables object.
+Let's use that instead of hardcoding values:

 ```terraform